Wegovy (Semaglutide)

 The FDA has also approved Wegovy to reduce the risk of heart problems.
 In the SELECT trial, over 17,600 participants were given Wegovy or a placebo for five years.
 Wegovy users had a 20% lower risk of heart attacks, strokes and other cardiovascular issues in comparison to the placebo group.

-Those with chronic obesity can take the drug to help them lose and control their weight.
+Those with chronic obesity can take the drug to help them lose weight and maintain a healthy weight.
 Patients who have excess weight — but not obesity — may obtain a Wegovy prescription if they have one or more concurrent medical conditions, such as Type 2 diabetes, high blood pressure or high cholesterol.

 How To Use Wegovy